YinYang-Interactive-LLC/roguelike-analytics-api/README.md

 - `evt_session_updated <sessionId>`: A session was updated (event was posted)

-> Note that the Redis connection will only be enabled if a hostname is specified using `REDIS_HOSTNAME`
+> Note that the Redis connection will only be enabled if a hostname is specified using `REDIS_HOSTNAME` and a connection test will be made on startup.
+Make sure the redis instance is available during the launch of the API server.

 ## Dependencies